stayupthetree/mlb_scoreboard/README.md

 - `PARAM_LED_ROW_ADDR_TYPE` is equivalent to `--led-row-addr-type` (Row address type.
 Default: 0)
 - `PARAM_LED_MULTIPLEXING` is equivalent to `--led-multiplexing` (Multiplexing type.
 Default: 0)

-## Notes

-- For Raspberry Pi 3 and earlier models, use the `armv7` tag.
-- For Raspberry Pi 4 and later models, use the `armv8` tag.
-- Ensure that you have the necessary hardware interfaces and permissions set up on your Raspberry Pi to communicate with the LED matrix.